 Imagine that you have an e-commerce site with thousands of products.
 A nice way to discover how similar a product is to another is using graphs.

 Let’s take the fashion industry example.
 I have a dataset here with information about fabrics, who design them, the name of the company that manufactured it, the collection, the composition, if they are certified, the type of cloth you can make with it, the colors and patterns etc.

-This second cluster has four fabrics with solid pattern, but with different applications.
+This second cluster has four fabrics with a solid pattern, but with different applications.
 The “Solid Laguna Jersey” and the “Solid Laguna Jersey (Chocolate)” are great for designing leggings and are part of the same collection.
-The “Westerly Natural White” and the Sweater Weight Wool Jersey are manufactured by the same company, but have different patterns.
+The “Westerly Natural White” and the Sweater Weight Wool Jersey are manufactured by the same company but have different patterns.